FDA expands frozen strawberries recall over possible hepatitis A contamination

 Hepatitis A is a highly contagious liver infection caused by the hepatitis A virus.
 It is spread through close contact with infected individuals or by consuming foods or beverages contaminated with the virus, according to the CDC.

-The virus can cause mild to serious illnesses, lasting from a few weeks to several months.
-Symptoms can include abdominal pain, fatigue, abdominal pain, jaundice, dark urine and pale stool.
+The virus can cause mild to serious illness, lasting from a few weeks to several months.
+Symptoms can include abdominal pain, fatigue, jaundice, dark urine and pale stool.

 The FDA urged consumers not to eat the frozen strawberries.